ngkangting/CSS-Grid/README.md

     Grid Areas Method is the most important Grid method amongst all as it is the easiest way to create complex Grid systems.

     To use this method, we start by creating the Grid with the **Base Method**, defining columns and rows for the Grid.
-Then, a **CSS Map** needs to be created according to the amount of columns and rows defined with **grid-template-areas**.
+Then, a **CSS Map** needs to be created according to the amount of columns and rows defined with the code, **grid-template-areas**.

     ```
     grid-template-areas: ". head head ."